Frequently Asked Questions in the Lake George Region

 Fishing charters and individual boat tours are operating.

 Golf courses are open, however minature golf is not permitted to open until July 6.
 Contact them before you go for more information.
 Tennis and pickleball courts are permitted to open.

 Private pools like those at hotels, motels and campgrounds can now open as long as access is restricted to guests and proper social distancing and sanitization protocols are in place.
 Make sure you call ahead to find out if the pool at your desired hotel, motel or campground will be open.

-Social distancing is required, meaning beach goers must maintain a six-foot distance from others.
+Most if not all public beaches in this area close after Labor Day and this year is no exception.
+If beaches are open, social distancing is required, meaning beach goers must maintain a six-foot distance from others not in their party.
 When that is not possible, masks are required.
 It is important we all do our part to prevent more cases of COVID-19.
 Because people could carry the virus and not have any symptoms, it is important for everyone to wear a mask for the safety of others.